peekbank/peekbank-data-import/data/perry_cowpig/README.md

         - “-” ~ “missing” (This entry means “away” in the language of iCoder.
 In practice, this can also correspond to multiple looking situations; e.g., child is turned away from the screen; very long blinks.
 All of these situations should correspond to the situation “missing”)
     - left/right locations were reversed to reflect the participant's perspective, because iCoder files encode left/ right from the perspective of the coder (who has a frontal view of the infant)

+156, 149, and 136 are participants that are included in the eyetracking data abut have no age in their cdi scores.
+As we require ages for cdi scores to be valid, we use the age median age of the other cdi entries as imputed scores (20 months in this case)

 5. **Importing ambiguity**
     - Stimulus information was used to add picture-by-picture `image_description`.